nicholaswilde/home-cluster/docs/k3s.md

 My plan is eventually create my own ansible playbook and save it in this repo.

-After making a copy of the inventory directory, be sure to change the values in group_vars/all.yaml file
+After making a copy of the inventory directory, be sure to change the values in `group_vars/all.yaml` file.

+The easiest way to see the latest `k3s_version` is to browse the [k3s upgrade channels].

 ```yaml
 # group_vars/all.yml